-3. Share Stories of Gritty Famous People
+3. Share Stories of Resilient Famous People

 Your child can also learn from stories about famous people who used passion and perseverance to reach long-term goals, often with failures or setbacks along the way.

 Stories like Michael Jordan not making his Varsity team, or J.K.
-Rowling’s manuscript for Harry Potter being rejected almost a dozen times, will show your child that perseverance through failure can lead to great success.
+Rowling’s manuscript for Harry Potter being rejected almost a dozen times, will show your child perseverance through failure can lead to great success.

 If any of these famous people had given up when they experienced failure, they would never have achieved their fame and success.
 “Luck” is an illusion; success is about hard work and persistence toward something you’re passionate about.

 The Famous Failures Kit has examples of famous people experiencing and responding to failure.
-The kit guides you through reading and discussing the stories in order to teach your child the meaning of grit—and how to use it in his own life.
+The kit guides you through reading and discussing the stories in order to teach your child the meaning of grit—and how to use it in their own life.